 - Real estate involves investment in buildings, land, and natural resources.

-- Exchange-Traded Funds that entails investments in securities that are based on an index, sector, or commodity.
+- Exchange-Traded Funds entail investments in securities that are based on an index, sector, or commodity.

 Related: types of investment assets in Kenya